oskarrough/ember-fastboot-now-deployment-example/README.md

 ```

 Update `engines` in `package.json` to at least node version 7.
-This is temporary.
-There is work being done to make `serve` work for older versions of node as well.
+There is work being done to make `serve` work for older versions of node as well but for now it is required.

 ```json
 "engines": {